CalebNyachwaya/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 ## 0x09.
 Python - Everything is object

-In this project, we delve into the concept of objects in Python and explore how everything in Python is considered an object.
-We examine the properties and behavior of objects, and how they can be manipulated and interacted with using various built-in functions and operators.
+*In this project, we delve into the concept of objects in Python and explore how everything in Python is considered an object.
+We examine the properties and behavior of objects, and how they can be manipulated and interacted with using various built-in functions and operators*

-### Topics
+<br><br>

-The project covers the following topics:
+**Topics**
 - Object-oriented programming
 - Objects and classes
 - Attributes and methods